fortyninemaps/karta/README.md

-#Karta - tidy Python package for geospatial computation
+#Karta

 [![Build Status](https://travis-ci.org/njwilson23/karta.svg?branch=master)](https://travis-ci.org/njwilson23/karta)

-*Karta* is a Python/Python3 package for geospatial data structures. *Karta* serves as a Leatherman for geographic analyses.
-It provides simple and clean vector and raster data types, a selection of geographical analysis methods, and the ability to read and write several formats, including GeoJSON, shapefiles, and ESRI ASCII.
+*Karta* is a Python/Python3 package for working with geospatial data.
+It provides simple and clean vector and raster data types, a selection of geographical analysis methods, and an interface to several formats, including GeoJSON, shapefiles, ESRI ASCII, and GeoTiff.

-The goals of *Karta* is to expose a simple and fast framework for spatial analysis.

 Suggestions, bug reports, testcases, and pull requests are welcome, particularly to improve format support and test coverage.

-**Current development focus:**
+**Current development goals:**

 - documentation
-- reprojections

 ## DOCUMENTATION
 See the [online manual](http://www.ironicmtn.com/karta/doc/manual/karta-manual.html).